-One of the VF writers, Sandra Aziz, told us she was doing the Arbonne cleanse and agreed to write about the whole thing!
+This article was a contribution guest post by Sandra Aziz, who wrote and said she was doing the Arbonne cleanse and agreed to write about the whole thing!
 And nope… not sponsored.
 Literally ZERO connection with the company.
 Just a funny, relatable, and informative read by your new VF homegirl!

 Story by: Sandra Aziz

 PART 1 OF 2: MY EXPERIENCE WITH A DETOX DIET

 Let’s be real, as women, we are programmed to hate certain parts of our bodies.
 Am I right or am I right?
 Thighs, stomach, hair, arms, whatever it is: I feel ya!
 And if you are like me, you pray every day that the universe will Freaky-Friday Eva Mendes and you (because she’s GORG and really, you are Ryan Gosling’s soulmate).
 But seeing as though the universe clearly hates us and won’t allow for it, we have to realize we are stuck with own bodies!

 When I moved to San Francisco 8 months ago, I noticed a significant change in my body.
 Granted, moving cross-country can be stressful and can take a toll on you but the change persisted for months!
 My skin became super oily, my hair became dry, I was extra sluggish and thanks to the Indian restaurant down the street, I gained (literally) 25 lbs.
 Like what even is???
 I mean I’ve never been thin but barring the occasional PMS-induced bitch-fest, I’ve always been comfortable with my body!

 Fast-forward to January, 2016